RocketMan/zookeeper/INSTALLATION.md

      data, use `ZK\PushNotification\PushHttpProxy::class`.
 To send
      a FORM POST, use `ZK\PushNotification\PushFormPostProxy::class`.
    * 'ws_endpoint' is the ws push event stream to subscribe to.
-     Generally, this will be your Zookeeper Online ws endpoint (e.g., wss://example.org/push/onair);
+     Set this value to 'ws://127.0.0.1:32080/push/onair' to subscribe to the default internal Zookeeper Online ws endpoint.
    * 'http_endpoints' is an array of targets to receive the HTTP requests

 #### Example systemd file for push notification service